joegeorgeson/weizmann-workspace/External_tools/retrieve-alphafold.md

 ## Seach accession IDs
-This file can be loaded into R and accessions matched with Uniprot
+This file can be loaded into R and accessions matched with Uniprot (better to use .rds if using `R`)
 ```
 /home/labs/schwartzlab/joeg/alphafold/diamond/accession_ids.csv # 7.0G
 /home/labs/schwartzlab/joeg/alphafold/diamond/accession_ids.rds # 2.6G